Green Travel Tips: Plan Your Next Eco-Friendly Vacation in Minnesota

 West of Minneapolis in Chaska, the 1,200-acre Minnesota Landscape Arboretum, one of the country’s top botanical gardens, promotes sustainability throughout the beautiful gardens and other natural areas where visitors can hike, snowshoe and cross-country ski.
 The Arb’s numerous eco-conscious efforts include responsible water management, using biological control to manage pests, geothermal heating and cooling of its buildings, native plant restoration and using organics collected from the area as compost in its gardens.

 There’s no shortage of locally sourced, organic and homegrown fare in Minnesota; you just have to know where to find it.
 Our locally grown/farm-to-table listings feature more than 100 options, for starters.
 Highlights include Angry Trout Cafe in Grand Marais, where the fish of the day is caught straight from Lake Superior.
-In Minneapolis, Wise Acre sources ingredients from its own farm 40 miles away, and J. Selby’s is St. Paul’s only vegan restaurant.
+In Minneapolis, Wise Acre sources ingredients from its own farm 40 miles away, and J. Selby’s is one of St. Paul’s only vegan restaurants.
 And then there's our nearly 350 markets for picking up fresh produce and local products, which are outlined in detail by the Minnesota Farmers' Market here.

 If you find yourself in Granite Falls, don’t miss Bluenose Gopher Public House, a cooperatively run establishment that serves Minnesota-made beverages, bread from the town’s Carl’s Bakery and produce from the farmers market and the co-op’s own herb garden.
 Most cities in Minnesota host farmers markets in the summer; find one near your destination on the Minnesota Grown website.